maarten-pennings/howto/c64mempart/readme.md

   Slot 0 is for APM itself; it will be initialized the first time the user will call USR() and leave partition 0.

-- Line 270 initializes `PA` (previous address) for some error checking.
+- Line 270 initializes `PA` ("previous address") to the first free address, for some error checking.

 - Line 280-420 initialize the vector table for partitions 1 to N-1
   (PART-0 was done/skipped at line 260).